stakater/mto-docs/content/reference-guides/deploying-templates.md

 Multi Tenant Operator will deploy `TemplateInstances` mentioned in `templateInstances` field, `TemplateInstances` will only be applied in those `namespaces` which belong to Anna's `tenant` and have the matching label of `kind: build`.

-So now Anna adds label `kind: build` to her existing namespace `bluesky-anna-aurora-sandbox`, and after adding the label she see's that the secret has been created.
+So now Anna adds label `kind: build` to her existing namespace `bluesky-anna-aurora-sandbox`, and after adding the label she sees that the secret has been created.

 ```bash
 kubectl get secret docker-secret -n bluesky-anna-aurora-sandbox